DSpace/dspace-angular/README.md

 DSPACE_PORT # The port number of the angular application DSPACE_NAMESPACE # The namespace of the angular application DSPACE_SSL # Whether the angular application uses SSL [true/false]

-DSPACE_REST_HOST # The host name of the REST application DSPACE_REST_PORT # The port number of the REST application DSPACE_REST_NAMESPACE # The namespace of the REST application DSPACE_REST_SSL # Whether the angular REST uses SSL [true/false]
 ```

 All other settings can be set using the following convention for naming the environment variables: